Flexible and efficient emulation of spatial extremes processes via variational autoencoders: Simulation study

-Model \ref{modelGP} is a stationary and isotropic Gaussian process with a Mat\'{e}rn covariance function.
-It is known that the joint distribution of the Gaussian process at any two locations $\bs_i$ and $\bs_j$ is light-tailed and thus leads to asymptotic independence unless the correlation $\rho(\bs_i,\bs_j)=1$.
-For Models \ref{modelAI}, \ref{modelFlex} and \ref{modelAD}, we simulate data from the max-id model \eqref{eqn:model} with $K=25$ knots evenly across the grid and denote them by $\{\Tilde{\bs}_1, \ldots, \Tilde{\bs}_K\}$.
-Setting $r=3$, we use the compactly supported Wendland basis function $\omega_k(\bs, r)=\{1-d(\bs, \Tilde{\bs}_k)/r\}^2_+$ centered at each knot \citep{wendland1995piecewise}, $k=1,\ldots, K$; see Figure \ref{fig:sim_knots}.
-The basis values are standardized so that for each $\bs$, $\sumK\omega_k(\bs, r)=1$.
-The main difference between Models \ref{modelAI}, \ref{modelFlex} and \ref{modelAD} lies in the $\theta_k$ values --- Model \ref{modelAI} has no zero $\theta_k$'s (i.e., $|\mathcal{D}|=0$), whereas Model \ref{modelFlex} has a mix of positive and zero $\theta_k$'s, and Model \ref{modelAD} only has zero $\theta_k$'s (i.e., $|\mathcal{D}|=K$).
-By Theorem \ref{thm:dependence_properties}, we know Model \ref{modelAI} gives only local asymptotic independence and Model \ref{modelAD} gives only local asymptotic dependence.
-In contrast, Model \ref{modelFlex} gives both local asymptotic dependence and local asymptotic independence.
-Moreover, Model \ref{modelMaxStable} adopts the same set of knots but it uses Gaussian radial basis functions which are not compactly supported.
-Therefore, Model \ref{modelMaxStable} belongs to the class of Max-stable \citet{reich2012hierarchical} models, and has stronger extremal dependence than Model \ref{modelAD}.
+Model~\ref{modelGP} is a stationary and isotropic Gaussian process with a Mat\'{e}rn covariance function.
+It is known that the joint distribution of the Gaussian process at any two locations $\bs_i$ and $\bs_j$ is light-tailed and leads to AI unless the correlation equals one.
+For Models~\ref{modelAI}--\ref{modelAD}, we simulate data from the max-id model \eqref{eqn:model} with $K=25$ evenly-spread knots across the grid, denoted by $\{\Tilde{\bs}_1, \ldots, \Tilde{\bs}_K\}$.
+Setting the range parameter to $r=3$, we use compactly supported Wendland basis functions $\omega_k(\bs, r)\propto\{1-d(\bs, \Tilde{\bs}_k)/r\}^2_+$ centered at each knot \citep{wendland1995piecewise}, $k=1,\ldots, K$; see Figure~\ref{fig:sim_knots}.
+The basis function values are standardized so that for each $\bs$, $\sumK\omega_k(\bs, r)=1$.
+The main difference between Models~\ref{modelAI}, \ref{modelFlex} and \ref{modelAD} lies in the $\gamma_k$ values: Model~\ref{modelAI} has no zero $\gamma_k$'s (i.e., $|\mathcal{D}|=0$), whereas Model~\ref{modelFlex} has a mix of positive and zero $\gamma_k$'s, and Model~\ref{modelAD} has only zero $\gamma_k$'s (i.e., $|\mathcal{D}|=K$).
+By Theorem~\ref{thm:dependence_properties}, we know Model~\ref{modelAI} gives only local AI and Model~\ref{modelAD} gives only local AD.
+In contrast, Model~\ref{modelFlex} gives both local AD and local AI.
+By contrast, Model~\ref{modelMaxStable} adopts the same set of knots but it uses Gaussian radial basis functions which are not compactly supported.
+Therefore, Model~\ref{modelMaxStable} is the \citet{reich2012hierarchical} max-stable model.

-When simulating from Models \ref{modelAI}--\ref{modelMaxStable}, we need to sample from the exponentially-tilted PS distributions defined in Eq.~\eqref{eqn:exp_tilted_PS} for each time replicate.
-Instead of using the double rejection sampler in \citet{devroye2009random}, we adopt the simple rejection sampler described in Section 3 of the Supplement Materials in \citet{bopp2021hierarchical} for sampling $Z_{kt}$.
-The double rejection sampler is harder and slower to implement but it is very useful when the tilting parameter is large.
-However, the $\theta_k$ in Model \ref{modelAI} and \ref{modelFlex} are relatively small so we chose the simple rejection sampler.
-Additionally for Models \ref{modelAI}--\ref{modelMaxStable}, the white noise process $\epsilon_t(\bs)$ follows the same independent Fr\'{e}chet($0,\tau,1/\alpha_0$) distribution with $\tau=1$ and $\alpha_0=1/4$.